bad/netbsd-devenv-scripts/README.md

 Run it with the `-h` or `--help` options to print the usage message.

+### ,mkobj
+Create a NetBSD build system OBJDIR (default "obj") and mark it as not to be backuped.

 ### ,yymmdd
 Outputs the current date in YYMMDD format -- shorter and faster to type than `date +%y%m%d`.